dotnet/docs/docs/architecture/cloud-native/definition.md

 Earlier in the chapter, we compared an eCommerce application built as a monolith to that with microservices.
 In the example, we saw some clear benefits:

 - Each microservice has an autonomous lifecycle and can evolve independently and deploy frequently.
-You don’t have to wait for a quarterly release to deploy a new features or update.
+You don't have to wait for a quarterly release to deploy a new features or update.
 You can update a small area of a complex application with less risk of disrupting the entire system.

 - Each microservice can scale independently.
 Instead of scaling the entire application as a single unit, you scale out only those services that require more processing power or network bandwidth.
 This  fine-grained approach to scaling provides for greater control of your system and helps to reduce overall costs as you scale portions of your system, not everything.